remlapmot/cibookex-r/docs/15-prop-scores-r.md

   ggtitle('Propensity Score Distribution by Treatment Group') + scale_fill_discrete('') +
   theme(legend.position = 'bottom', legend.direction = 'vertical')
-## Warning: The following aesthetics were dropped during statistical transformation: fill
+## Warning: The following aesthetics were dropped during statistical transformation: fill.
 ## ℹ This can happen when ggplot fails to infer the correct grouping structure in
 ##   the data.
 ## ℹ Did you forget to specify a `group` aesthetic or to convert a numerical